Contact Us for a Free Consultation (213) 542-0979

 The next question becomes, what is the range of the tower?
 So, let's say that it's a five-mile range.
 So, that means your phone, at 2:00 a.m., is within five miles of that particular tower.
 So, depending on how close that tower is to the murder scene, for example, that may or may not be helpful to the prosecutors.

 I've also seen that the more congested the area is, the more precise they can do the ping.
-But, on the other hand, the more rural the area is, the more difficult because the ping radius is much broader.
+However, on the other hand, the more rural the area is, the more difficult it is because the ping radius is much broader.

-What will happen is that the prosecutors will get an expert on phones.
-That expert is going to testify about how the ping works.
-They will try to do a diagram and chart and show where they think the phone may be.
+The prosecutors will get a phone expert to testify about how the ping works.
+The expert will try to create a diagram and chart to show where they think the phone may be.

 Ping Experts

 You want to have your defense attorney ready to attack them, and a lot.
-We may even get our ping experts depending on whether or not it makes sense and whether our ping expert can testify and help us.
+Depending on whether it makes sense and whether our ping expert can testify and help us, we may even get our ping experts.

 If not, I've often hired a ping expert to look at the prosecutor's report to assist me with asking the right questions about the ping evidence, depending on how complicated it might be.
 Since I've done many cases, I have a good background on how the ping evidence can be helpful and how it can benefit the defense in some respects.